oracle-livelabs/apex/rag-apex-app/3-utilize-rag-apex-app/utilize-rag-apex-app.md

 	![Name and URL for Rest OS source](./images/object-rest.png)

+* **Note:** Object Storage Namespace can be obtained from the OCI console by navigating to the bucket.

 6. Select **Next** leaving the url base as default.

 	![Next button for base url](./images/next-path.png)